 On August 12, 2015, the Company announced the filing on SEDAR of an updated Preliminary Economic Assessment ("PEA") of the Gold Springs project (NR 15-10, dated August 12, 2015).
 The 2015 resource estimate which supports the PEA includes the assay information from drill holes completed through 2014.
-In 2017, the Company updated the Gold Springs' resource estimate by including the drilling information through 2016, but it has not updated the PEA.
+In 2017, the Company updated the Gold Springs' mineral resource estimate by including the drilling information through 2016, but it has not updated the PEA.
+The 2017 mineral resource estimate increased in both tonnage and grade from 2015 and therefore it does not have a negative impact on, or otherwise adversely affect, the mineral resource used for the PEA.

-The PEA base-case1 assumes contractor mining, uses a price of gold of \$1,300/oz and a price of silver of \$21/oz, and projected metal recovery rates of 73% for gold at Jumbo, 72% of gold at Grey Eagle, 40% for silver at Jumbo and 20% for silver at Grey Eagle.
+The PEA base-case2 assumes contractor mining, uses a price of gold of \$1,300/oz and a price of silver of \$21/oz, and projected metal recovery rates of 73% for gold at Jumbo, 72% of gold at Grey Eagle, 40% for silver at Jumbo and 20% for silver at Grey Eagle.
 The base-case includes a 15,000 tonne-per-day mine plan of 9 years with a 2:1 strip ratio; heap-leachable, open-pit operation using the Merrill-Crowe metal-recovery process.
-The PEA yields a pre-tax NPV5% of \$137.4 million (after-tax \$92.1 million), a pre-tax IRR of 49.9% (after-tax 35.8%), cash operating cost of \$669/Au2 oz and a fully-loaded cost of \$863/Au2 oz.
+The PEA yields a pre-tax NPV5% of \$137.4 million (after-tax \$92.1 million), a pre-tax IRR of 49.9% (after-tax 35.8%), cash operating cost of \$669/Au3 oz and a fully-loaded cost of \$863/Au4 oz.
 The base-case requires a pre-production capital cost of \$55 million (including a \$6.4 million contingency) and on-going capital cost of \$24.8 million (including a \$3.7 million contingency).
 Additional drilling at Gold Springs has the potential to continue to expand the resource estimate, and significantly enhance project economics in the PEA.